Next H1 results: will the share price recovery continue?

 How to trade Next’s H1 results

 The release of results and earnings is always a trigger moment for a stock, and Next’s H1 results will be no different.
-You can speculate as to whether you think Next shares will rise and buy (go long) or, if you think they will fall, sell (go short) using either CFDs or spread bets.
+You can speculate as to whether you think Next shares will rise and buy (go long) or, if you think they will fall, sell (go short) using CFDs.

 - Create an IG trading account or log in to your existing account